 It's Aunts and Uncles Day!
 We've had Cousins Day, so now we celebrate the special bond of aunts and uncles.
-They're kind of like our parents but often without the firmer discipline and we can tell them anything.
+They're kind of like our parents, and for some, often without the firmer discipline, so are more approachable.

 --National All or Nothing Day: today is the day to stop deliberating and make a decision; if it's yes, then do it full-heartedly; if it's no, then forget about it and move on; today is about overcoming fears which often keep us stuck in the decision mode.

---National Bagelfest Day: started in 1986, to celebrate being the largest bagel factory, Lender's Bagels held bagel breakfast in Mattoon, Illinois; Lender's is no longer a company but the bagelfest goes on.
+--National Bagelfest Day: started in 1986, today is to celebrate being the largest bagel factory, Lender's Bagels held bagel breakfast in Mattoon, Illinois; Lender's is no longer a company but the bagelfest goes on.